 Way back in 1991, Jo Robinson and Jean Staeheli noticed that women were the ones who believed they had to be the "Christmas magicians."
 In their now-classic book, Unplug the Christmas Machine, they wrote about the common complaint of women ("Why can't I get my husband more involved and enthusiastic about Christmas?") as well as the common concern of men ("Why can't I get my wife to relax and enjoy the celebration?").

 Those questions represent completely opposite points of view.

-If there is any season of the year calculated to play on a woman's perfectionism and performance anxieties, Christmas (and I would guess Hanukkah as well) is it.
+If there is any season of the year calculated to play on a woman's perfectionism and performance anxieties, Christmas is it.
+(I would guess Hanukkah is the same.)

 But those are professional obligations, and non-professionals have a choice about such involvements.
 Let's face it... the Christmas Magic that is supposed to be produced – mostly by moms – has been largely created by retailers.

 So ladies, I address you directly, because we tend to be the ones who try to outdo ourselves every year.
 Just stop it.
 Say no. Declare your independence from the overdone, materialistic holiday hyped by advertisers and the media.
-Stop letting your holiday be what the retailers are selling (maybe with a little dollop of spirituality on top).
+Stop letting your holiday be what the retailers are selling (with maybe a little dollop of spirituality on top).